liam-i/FlyHUD/README.md

 }
 ```

-* Displays a text-only status HUD.
+* Displays a text-only status HUD:

 ```swift
 HUD.showStatus(to: view, label: "Wrong password")
 ```

-* Displays a custom view's status HUD. e.g. a UIImageView.
+* Displays a custom view's status HUD. e.g. a UIImageView:

 ```swift
 HUD.showStatus(to: view, mode: .custom(UIImageView(image: UIImage(named: "Checkmark")?.withRenderingMode(.alwaysTemplate))), label: "Completed")
 ```

 * Displays a custom view's status HUD.
-And the UIImageView is on the left.
+And the UIImageView is on the left:

 ```swift
 HUD.showStatus(to: view, mode: .custom(UIImageView(image: UIImage(named: "warning"))), label: "You have an unfinished task.") {